ccp-cmc/workshop-3/README.md

 3. The future shape of the group and proposed future plans

 ### Outcomes:
-* eCheminfo meeting / CCP CMC Training and exposure - September
+1. eCheminfo meeting / CCP CMC Training and exposure - September
-* Building first CCP CMC workflows and technology at Diamond
+2. Building first CCP CMC workflows and technology at Diamond
-* Next CCP CMC meeting - September - location TBD and organiser TBD (AB organise organiser)
+3. Next CCP CMC meeting - September - location TBD and organiser TBD (AB organise organiser)

-	+Suggestion to be in London
+	*Suggestion to be in London

-	+Opportunity to discuss new methods.
+	*Opportunity to discuss new methods.

-	+Contribute ideas about what you’d like to see?
+	*Contribute ideas about what you’d like to see?

-* Projects between ChEMBL and Diamond and Harry Jubb and Diamond / PDB
+4. Projects between ChEMBL and Diamond and Harry Jubb and Diamond / PDB

 ### Attendees